glyphrider/sobriety/README.md

 The background _art_ image is my own: a photo taken with my [Pixel 7 Pro](https://store.google.com/product/pixel_7_pro) of a page in my [Amazon Basics notebook](https://smile.amazon.com/gp/product/B01DN8TEA2).

+The content is produced by [trunk](https://trunkrs.dev) (specifically `trunk build`).
+This requires a bit of setup.
+Firstly install trunk (globally) with `cargo install --locked trunk`, then add the rust wasm target with `rustup target add wasm32-unknown-unknown`.
+I also needed a wasm-binding which I installed via `cargo install --locked wasm-bindgen-cli`.

-The content, produced by [trunk](https://trunkrs.dev) (specifically `trunk build`), and copied to an Amazon S3 bucket using the aws-cli-v2 (aws s3 sync --delete dist/ s3://_bucket-name_).
+Once the dist directory is populated, the files were copied to an Amazon S3 bucket using the aws-cli-v2 (aws s3 sync --delete dist/ s3://_bucket-name_).
 There is a CloudFront distribution in front of that.
 I should have some details in here about how that's setup....